-High school students may choose to join other

-LifePlus students in AP courses offered through LifePlus Academy.
+High school students may choose to join other LifePlus students in AP courses offered through the LifePlus Online Academy.
 These courses are assigned a time in the schedule but completed as a distance course, with the teacher communicating through digital tools.
-These courses require more responsibility, self-discipline, and communication on the part of the student, and count towards the school's AP cap.
+These courses require more responsibility, self-discipline, and communication on the part of the student, and count towards the school's course enrollment requirements and limitations, including the recommended AP cap (see chart above).
+For AP courses offered in-person at the school campus, enrollment in a LifePlus Online Academy is discouraged and can be approved only at the discretion of the Secondary Principal.